 - Heading 1-3 – This helps to format a page and will help automatically create a table of contents if you choose to add one.

-- Toggle list – Instead of adding a bullet list or numbered list, you can create a toggle list that allows you to hide and show the contents as needed.
+- Toggle list – Instead of adding a bullet or numbered list, you can create a toggle list that allows you to hide and show the contents as needed.
 More information on toggles is here.

 - Link to page – This helps to create a navigation structure across Notion.
 If you have information on a topic in another area of your Notion workspace, you can create links instead of trying to find that specific subpage again!